F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 Flow rules can be grouped by assigning them a common group number.
 Groups allow a logical hierarchy of flow rule groups (tables) to be defined.
 These groups can be supported virtually in the PMD or in the physical device.
-Group 0 is the default group and this is the only group which flows are guarantee to matched against, all subsequent groups can only be reached by way of the JUMP action from a matched flow rule.
+Group 0 is the default group and is the only group that flows are guaranteed to be matched against.
+All subsequent groups can only be reached by using a JUMP action from a matched flow rule.

-Although optional, applications are encouraged to group similar rules as much as possible to fully take advantage of hardware capabilities (e.g. optimized matching) and work around limitations (e.g. a single pattern type possibly allowed in a given group), while being aware that the groups hierarchies must be programmed explicitly.
+Although optional, applications are encouraged to group similar rules as much as possible to fully take advantage of hardware capabilities (e.g. optimized matching) and work around limitations (e.g. a single pattern type possibly allowed in a given group), while being aware that the groups' hierarchies must be programmed explicitly.

 Note that support for more than a single group is not guaranteed.